Your medical home is not a place, it’s a partnership with your primary care provider.

-Health care teams affiliated with patient-centered medical homes focus on connecting the dots and coordinating your overall care, rather than just treating the symptoms that brought you in to the office that day.
-In the Patient-Centered Medical Home model, your primary care physician leads the team of medical professionals, including specialty physicians, behavioral health specialists, pharmacists, nutritionists, health educators, and other health care professionals, who are all focused on the goal of improving your overall health.
-Within a medical home model, technology like the electronic health record and patient portal (mycareDOT™ powered by FollowMyHealth™) are used to communicate and coordinate your care and provide the best possible outcomes for you.
+Your primary care physician leads the team of medical professionals, including specialty physicians, behavioral health specialists, pharmacists, nutritionists, health educators, and other health care professionals, who are all focused on the goal of improving your overall health.
+Technology like the electronic health record and patient portal (mycareDOT™ powered by FollowMyHealth™) are used to communicate and coordinate your care and provide the best possible outcomes for you.

 As primary care providers, in a patient-centered medical home we: